Interes-Group/b-oop-2021-assignment2/README.md

 * you can use the lombok library and its annotations in your solution.
 The neccessary dependency is already present in the _pom.xml_ file.

 ## Handing in the assigment
-Clone the assignment from the repository created from this template by the provided link ( with GitHub Classroom, if you create repository from template to your profile, we won't be able to see your repository and we won't be able to grade it!).
+Clone the assignment from the repository created from this template by the provided link trough GitHub Classroom (if you create your own repository with the "use this template" button, we won't be able to see your repository and we won't be able to grade it!).
 Upload your solutions to your repository using the Git version control system (git commit + git push).
 Make sure, that your repository was created under the **Interes-Group** group, otherwise we won't be able to access your repository, and the assignment will not be graded.
 You can push commits to the repository while you work - you don't have to push everything at once.
 Only the code in the _master_ branch will be graded.
 You have until **23.4.2021 23:00** to complete the assignment.